I Love You Very Much

 Elena Kaludova lives and works in Berlin, Germany, where she co-directs and co-curates Neue Kunst Initiative Marzan-Hellersdorf and the project space Galerie M with Marc Pospiech.

 Elena graduated in Painting at the National Academy of Arts in Sofia in 2010 and the Weißensee Kunsthochschule in Berlin in 2015.
 She is currently a postgraduate student at UDK Art in Context.
-She has been a member of the Quarantine Artist Collective since 2013.

 Elena won the ESSL CEE 2011 Award and the DEUTSCHLANDSTIPENDIUM / MART STAM STIFTUNG 2013/2014.
 Her works have been shown in Austria, Bulgaria, Germany, Italy, and Russia.